Christine Schwöbel-Patel

 024 765 75451

-In her research and teaching, Professor Schwöbel-Patel aims to push the discipline of international law to confront new areas of critical enquiry, whether that is in critical approaches to global constitutionalism, critical approaches to international criminal law, or the enabling relationship between capitalism and the green transition.
-Her critique is informed by a political economy, post-colonial, feminist, and aesthetics lens.
-With this, Christine reveals the international legal power dynamics and their entanglement with material conditions that influence biases of race, class, and gender.
+In her research and teaching, Professor Schwöbel-Patel adopts a critical position on contemporary issues of public international law, whether that is global constitutionalism, international criminal law, or climate justice.
+Her current project aims to uncover the role of law in extractivism and the creation of new energy sacrifice zones in the green transition.
+Christine's critique is informed by a political economy, post-colonial, feminist, and aesthetics lens.
+With this, she reveals the international legal power dynamics and their entanglement with material conditions that influence biases of race, class, and gender.

-Professor Schwöbel-Patel has published over 40 peer-reviewed publications, as well as two monographs (Marketing Global Justice, Cambridge University Press 2021 and Global Constitutionalism in International Legal Perspective, Martinus Nijhoff 2011), and two edited collections (Aesthetics and Counter-Aesthetics of International Justice, Counterpress 2024 and Critical Approaches to International Criminal Law, Routledge 2014).
+Professor Schwöbel-Patel has published over 40 peer-reviewed publications, as well as two monographs (Marketing Global Justice, Cambridge University Press 2021 and Global Constitutionalism in International Legal Perspective, Martinus Nijhoff 2011), and two edited collections (Aesthetics and Counter-Aesthetics of International Justice, Counterpress 2024) and Critical Approaches to International Criminal Law, Routledge 2014).
+Her forthcoming book Green Frontiers: The Laws of Extraction in the Green Transition is under contract with Verso.
 She has published in leading journals, including the European Journal of International Law, The Law Teacher, the Journal of International Criminal Justice, and the International Journal of Constitutional Law.

-For an overview of her most recent projects, you might be interested in a blog post on Legal Pipelines, the conceptualisation of Rosa Luxemburg's Red Ecology, or a talk at the online Historical Materialism conference.
-For a look at Christine's collaborative research project on Rosa Luxemburg and International Law, see the project website.
+For a look at Professor Schwöbel-Patel's collaborative research project on Rosa Luxemburg and International Law, see the project website.
 An overview of her collaboration on design ethics can be found on the Design Research Society webpage.